UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 in the array).
 Once these values are found at matching indices, that index can be used to find the associated running balance value.
 That most recent running balance value should be added to the one computed above.

 For each tuple of `l1Token` and `chainId`, we should have computed a total running balance value.
-Determine if the absolute value of this running balance is > 1% of the total value of all LP tokens for this `l1Token` at the `ProposeRootBundle` event that came before the one being evaluated (process described above).
-Note: this UMIP should be amended in the future to change this 1% to a configured value.
+Determine if the absolute value of this running balance is > `TOKEN_TRANSFER_THRESHOLD` of the total value of all LP tokens for this `l1Token` at the `ProposeRootBundle` event that came before the one being evaluated (process described above).
 If this passes the threshold, then set net send amount to the running balance value and set the running balance value to 0.

 Find all `FilledRelay` events in the block range that have `isSlowRelay` set to true.
 For each, use a similar method as above to map this event back to an `l1Token` at the `quoteTimestamp`.
 Use the `destinationChainId` as the `chainId`